galaxy-iuc/parsec/docs/commands/users.rst

 **Options**::

-      --deleted  whether to return results for a deleted user --help     Show this message and exit.
+      --deleted   whether to return results for a deleted user -h, --help  Show this message and exit.